 Students are responsible for attending a specified number of courses dedicated to fundamental biological concepts and public health.
 The course work fulfils requirements set forth by the universities, usually one to two weeks per year.
 Multiple theoretical and practical courses are available at Institut Pasteur Education Center, in Parisian universities, and at the Institut Curie.
 Students have their choice of courses to take, based on their personal backgrounds, interests and topics of research, in accordance with their host laboratory.

-Students will also benefit technical trainings by members of core facilities.
+Students will also benefit from technical training by members of core facilities.
 Furthermore, working at the Institut Pasteur provides students with the opportunity to attend some of the many cutting-edge scientific seminars and participate in on-site symposia.
-Students are also encouraged to apply at international workshops and conferences, for which the PPU program will offer monetary support.
+Students are also encouraged to apply to international workshops and conferences, for which the PPU program will offer monetary support.

 PROFESSIONAL DEVELOPMENT TRAINING

-Complementing academic trainings and in addition to hands-on laboratory training, the PPU program requires attendance at several professional development training courses to enhance the student skills:
+In addition to hands-on laboratory training, the PPU program requires attendance at several professional development training courses to enhance the student skills and complement academic training:

-- Oral presentation workshop: To teach how to communicate their results and ideas effectively (identifying the key message, planning and preparation, presentation design, confident delivery and fear management, giving/receiving feedback).
+- Oral presentation workshop: To teach how to communicate their results and ideas effectively (identifying the key message, planning and preparation, presentation design, confident delivery and stress management, giving/receiving feedback).

 During the II° year: four classes lasting 4 hours each.